google/go-tdx-guest/tools/gceprovenance/README.md

 sudo ./gceprovenance verify-host
 ```

-This verifies a QuoteV4, extracts PPID, fetches the host registry document, and
+This verifies a QuoteV4 or QuoteV5, extracts PPID, fetches the host registry
-writes the raw quote and host registry JSON.
+document, and writes the raw quote and host registry JSON.

 ## Instance Verification